garden-io/garden/docs/basics/core-concepts.md

 Providers are listed in the project-level Garden config and are scoped to **environments**.

 ### Action
-Actions are a core concept of Garden and the most basic unit of organization.
+Actions are core to how Garden works and the most basic unit of organization.
 They are the "atoms" of a Garden project and form the nodes of **the Stack Graph**.

 There are four actions _kinds_:
-- **Build**: A build action describes something you build.
+- **Build**: describes something you build.
-- **Deploy**: A deploy is something you deploy and expect to stay up and running.
+- **Deploy**: something you deploy and expect to stay up and running.
-- **Run**: A run is something you run and wait for to finish.
+- **Run**: something you run and wait for to finish.
-- **Test**: A test is also something you run and wait for to finish, similar to tasks, but with slightly different semantics and separate commands for execution.
+- **Test**: also something you run and wait for to finish, similar to tasks, but with slightly different semantics and separate commands for execution.

 Running `garden build` will e.g. execute all the Build actions for that project (i.e., it will build the project).